 - You will be asked to paste the full text of your cover letter into the application form.

 - Consent to Request Additional Application Materials from Your Academic Department

 - The fellowship application form will ask for your permission to allow your academic department to share your graduate program application materials with the WATER Institute Faculty Governing Board, including your resume/CV and transcripts, to complete your application packet for consideration for the fellowship.
 This step will prevent you from having to submit the same materials multiple times and streamline the application process.

-The priority deadline for fellowship applications is February 1, 2023.
+The priority deadline for fellowship applications has been extended to March 1, 2023.

 Applications submitted after the priority deadline will be accepted and reviewed on a rolling basis until the position is filled.
 Applications will be reviewed and evaluated by the WATER Institute Faculty Governing Board.

 Please note: You must submit your complete application to your academic program prior to submitting the fellowship application as detailed in the application instructions.